LSmyth4903/Networking/CompTIA Network+ Notes/Networking concepts.md

 # CompTIA Network+ Study Guide: Networking Concepts 🌐

 ## Overview
 The **Networking Concepts** domain accounts for **23% of the CompTIA Network+ (N10-009) exam**, making it a critical foundation for understanding network operations.
-This domain covers the OSI model, networking appliances, cloud concepts, ports and protocols, traffic types, transmission media, connectors, topologies, IPv4 addressing, and modern network environments.
+This domain covers the OSI model, networking appliances, cloud concepts, ports and protocols, traffic types, transmission media, connectors, topologies, IP addressing, subnetting, and modern network environments.
 This guide is designed for beginners, breaking down complex topics into clear, manageable sections with practical examples, hands-on labs using free tools, and quizzes to reinforce learning.
 Study one subsection at a time, practice with the provided labs, and use visual aids to master this domain.

 ---